BrightSpots/rctab-docs/docs/tdp/user_guide.md

 RCTab will look through each of the currently configured CVR files for distinct candidates and load their name and Aliases automatically for you.
 The candidate Auto-Load feature relies on candidates appearing in vote data to populate the list of candidates.
-Users should confirm the list of candidates populated against the list of candidates in their election to confirm that all cnadidates were properly loaded.
+Users should confirm the list of candidates populated against the list of candidates in their election to confirm that all candidates were properly loaded.

 #### Manually Adding Candidate Information
 For each candidate, enter their name and any aliases/codes that identify them across CVRs.